Everyone

 Employees can learn on the job in many ways, from serving apprenticeships to coaching and observing others, also known as buddying.
 The best approach depends on the person, their job and their career path.

 Almost every job involves learning while on the job.
+In most cases, workers learning while on the job will be employees.
 Employees might:

 • start an apprenticeship and learn everything on the job